apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration-kbcli.md

 2. (Optional) Specify migration steps by the flag `--steps`.

    The default steps follow the order precheck -> structure initialization -> data initialization -> incremental migration.
 You can use `--steps` to specify migration steps.
-For example, perform tasks in the order of precheck -> structure initialization -> data initialization -> incremental migration.
+For example, perform tasks in the order of precheck -> data initialization -> incremental migration.

    ```bash
    kbcli migration create mytask --template apecloud-mysql2mysql \